Mendyslam/altschool-cloud-exercises/bash-scripting-and-cronjobs/README.md

 # Bash Scripting and Crontab

-The objects of this exercise are:
+The objectives of this exercise are:

 - Scripting essentials and syntax
 - Task automation